Heston Blumenthal: Career

-In 1995, Blumenthal bought a run-down pub in Bray, Berkshire called the Ringers and re-opened it as the Fat Duck.
-It quickly gained the attention of food critics; Matthew Fort and Fay Maschler praised the cooking.
-Blumenthal described the original restaurant as a "bistro".
+In 1995, Blumenthal bought a run-down pub in Bray, Berkshire, the Ringers, and re-opened it as the Fat Duck.
+It was initially staffed only by Blumenthal and a dishwasher.
+It served meals in the style of a French bistro, such as lemon tarts and steak and chips.
+Blumenthal later said that science had already begun to influence the cooking at this stage, as already on the menu were his triple-cooked chips, which were developed to stop the potato from going soft.
+The Fat Duck came close to going bankrupt, and Blumenthal sold his house, his car and many of his possessions to keep it open.

+After four years, the Fat Duck was awarded its first Michelin star in 1999.
+In 2001, it was awarded a second Michelin star and was named restaurant of the year by the Automobile Association.
+In 2002, Blumenthal opened a second, short-lived restaurant in Bray, the Riverside Brasserie, selling many of the Fat Duck's earlier dishes at reduced prices.
+The Guardian critic Jay Rayner gave it a positive review, describing it as "truly stunning value".

+In 2004, the Fat Duck became the third restaurant in the UK to receive three Michelin stars, after the Waterside Inn, also in Bray, and Restaurant Gordon Ramsay in London.
+At the time he received his third star, Blumenthal said it was the closest he had been to bankruptcy, with enough money only to cover the following week's staff wages.
 Blumenthal acquired the Hind's Head, also in Bray, in 2004.
 The building was a 15th-century tavern; it now serves traditional seasonal cuisine and historic British dishes.
-In 2011, it was named the Michelin Pub Guide's "Pub of the Year".
+In 2011, it was named the Michelin Pub Guide's Pub of the Year.

-In January 2011, Blumenthal opened his first restaurant outside Bray, Dinner by Heston Blumenthal, at the Mandarin Oriental Hyde Park, London.
+In January 2011, Blumenthal opened his first restaurant outside Bray, Dinner, at the Mandarin Oriental Hyde Park, London.
 Historians helped to develop the restaurant's dishes from historic British recipes.
-Dinner was awarded its first Michelin star in 2012.
-It was voted the 7th best restaurant in the world in 2013.
-It received a second Michelin Star in the 2014 Michelin Guide.
+Dinner was awarded its first Michelin star in 2012, and was voted the seventh-best restaurant in the world in 2013.
+It received a second Michelin Star in 2014.

 In June 2014, Blumenthal announced a new restaurant, the Perfectionists' Cafe, in Heathrow Airport.

-The Fat Duck was temporarily relocated to Melbourne, Australia in 2015 whilst the Bray restaurant was refurbished.
-Upon reaching the end of its temporary opening, the restaurant became a permanent Melbourne-based Dinner by Heston Blumenthal although not owned by him.
+In 2015, the Fat Duck was temporarily relocated to Melbourne, Australia, while the Bray restaurant was refurbished.
+Upon reaching the end of its temporary opening, the restaurant became a permanent Melbourne branch of Dinner, although not owned by Blumenthal.